mistyb01/calmwritingtool/README.md

    - [x] create a settings popup, which contains all the necessary input elements
    - [x] users can set a custom daily wordcount goal. it's represented as a text first ('100 words written out of 500')
+   - [x] wordcount and goal are also stored in localstorage.
+   - [ ] settings are saved too

+3. STREAKS

    - [ ] if user meets goal, the 'streak count' is updated and shown on ui! ('your streak is 1!')
-   - [ ] streakcount and daily wordcount are also stored in localstorage.
-   - [ ] settings are saved too

-3. MAKING IT LOOK GOOD!

-   - [ ] create a mockup in figma
+   - [ ] streak can only increment once a day. this can be done by storing a separate variable in localStorage, that stores the date the streak was last recorded. if today's date != the streak date, the streak increases.
-   - [ ] implement the css to match the design
+   - [ ] streak is lost if it's been two days since the value was updated.

 4. MVP is complete at this point! here are extra features:
    - [ ] user can select between preset themes